 Frequently Asked Questions

 Spirit League team athletes face challenges such as:

 - Autism Spectrum Disorder;

 - Other mild physical and developmental disabilities.

-Once registration for a particular sport has closed, team assignments are made by League staff and Athletic Committee.
+Once registration for a particular sport has closed, team assignments are conducted by Spirit League staff.
 The goal of the team selection process is to insure fair and safe play through the creation of teams that are balanced.
-Staff considers many factors in assigning teams including, but not limited to, experience, athletic ability and emotional development as noted on the Parent Evaluation completed during registration process.
+Staff considers many factors in assigning teams including, but not limited to, experience, athletic ability and emotional development as noted on the Parent Evaluation completed during the registration process.
 During the registration process, parents may request that their athlete be placed with a specific coach or teammate(s).
 While Spirit League does consider all requests, given the other factors of team selection, there is no guarantee that the request will be honored.

 No. Our mission is to offer children with special needs the opportunity to play team sports.
 We cannot ensure fair play and maintain a safe environment if we permit children without special needs to be included.